Submit your work, meet writers and drop the ads. Become a member

 with the diligence of your lovely hands, then

-christened with your morbidity.
+christened with your blood disease.

-At thirty, you brought out the worst in me,
+At thirty, you brought out the worst in me;

-living, then dying in the place you’d
+you lived then died in the places you’d

-runs in your fine silk stockings.
+so pretty, pretty in fine silk stockings.

-The years have passed, dear lover.
-Your letters
+dear lover.
+Your letters have yellowed

-at your Orphean gate, pondering our jeweled
+gate, pondering our jeweled romance and the

 Written by